Imrepp/QUEUE-BOT/README.md

 ## 1. Install Python & dependency

 1. Download Python 3.10+ from https://python.org
+2. Find path to your folder
-2. Open a terminal and run:
+3. Open a terminal and run:
 ```
 pip install discord.py-self
 ```